-ECA calculations utilize the ECA recovery factors outlined in Table 66 and TIPSY height projections.
+ECA calculations utilize the ECA recovery factors outlined in Table 69 and TIPSY height projections.
 These recovery factors are based on the methodology detailed in MoFOR's Technical Report TR-032 (Hudson & Horel, 2007).
-Specifically, the R1b T of 4 m recovery curve is used in watersheds with a High Regional Landslide Frequency (RLF) zone, while the R1b T of 3 m curve applies to applicable low and moderate RLF zones on Table 65.
-Some watersheds straddle multiple RLF zones, and specific ECA recovery curve application measures are developed based on expert recommendations (G. Horel, personal communication, March 20, 2024).
-Areas that have been harvested and are regenerating will contribute to the ECA until stands reach a height of 33 metres for T of 3 m curve or 34 metres for T of 4 m curve.
+Specifically, the R1b T of 4 m recovery curve is used in watersheds with a high landslide frequency.
+Areas that have been harvested and are regenerating will contribute to the ECA until stands reach a height of 34 metres for T of 4 m curve.
 At this point, it is assumed that the stands will have reached hydrological green-up.
-Appendix C:

-Hydrologic Recovery Method Review provides further details on the development of the hydrologic recovery method.
+Appendix C: Hydrologic Recovery Method Review provides further details on the development of the hydrologic recovery method.